Seniors don’t use the subway!

 That was the message on Saturday of more than 60 Bay Ridge residents who protested the Metropolitan Transportation Authority’s plan to eliminate the B37 bus, which links the neighborhood to Downtown Brooklyn.

 The MTA says that the bus line, which runs along the Third Avenue shopping and dining corridor on its way Downtown, is lightly used and duplicates service provided along Fourth Avenue by the R train.

-But the neighborhood’s senior citizens say they prefer the bus to the subway because many elderly can’t get up and down the stairs.
+But that’s not good enough, say neighborhood’s senior citizens, who prefer to take a bus to Downtown because they can’t get up and down subway stairs.

 “The preponderance of seniors in the area can’t take the subway,” said senior advocate Jane Kelly, “so it’s really not an alternative.”

 Not one subway station in Bay Ridge is handicapped accessible, Kelly pointed out, and even when the 86th Street station is finally redone, it will not have an elevator.

 Peter Killen, the executive director of the Bay Ridge Consumer Federation, said that if the MTA can’t afford to run the bus day and night, it should at least provide service in the mornings and late afternoons, when old-timers who are unable to use the subway tend to travel Downtown.